joelouthan/theologic.us/content/posts/2022/gospel-titus1-1-4.md

 ><sup> 2  </sup>in the hope of eternal life that God, who cannot lie, promised before time began.

-### Minister Like This: know God for who He exactly is
+### Minister Like This: Know God For Who He Is Exactly

 Calvin said it best, "the finite mind cannot comprehend the Infinite God."
 Our born minds, no matter how much IQ and EQ God has granted us, still could not wrap around the concept of a Being that is infinite in every way, shape, and form.

-We cannot fully know God.
+We cannot *fully* know God.
 Without Him, we do not know him.
 Only by God's grace sending his Son, Jesus Christ, to live, die, resurrected in the power of the Holy Spirit, alone, we get to *truly* know God.

 We are finite creatures.
 By God's grace, we get to truly know and love the Infinite Triune God.
 But you must be born again--you must be a new creature in Christ--you must have the dwelling of the Triune God in you and be brought into His kingdom in order for you to know and love God.